 My Plans should remain flexible and responsive to the needs of an individual as they change.
 However, they will be officially reviewed at least annually.

 When will My Plan replace the statement?

 If your child or young person currently has a statement, it will be converted to a My Plan (Education, health and care plan) in line with our transition plan, which focuses on children and young people approaching key transition points.

-We have developed a proposed Statement-to-My-Plan-Conversion-Timetable-(updated sept-2016) for these arrangements and welcome your feedback.
+We have developed a proposed Statement to My Plan Conversion Timetable (updated for 2015-2016) for these arrangements and welcome your feedback.
 Our team will make sure families are informed when a child or young person’s statement will be transferred.
 If you have any questions, please speak to your lead worker if you have one, or contact our single point of contact.

 Parent/carer information sessions

 Action for Children are delivering some free Parent Information Sessions in various Wiltshire Schools.
 They will be giving a presentation about the SEND reforms and the new EHC plans and how it may affect you and your child/young person.
 They will also be discussing Personal Budgets and the Local Offer and be available to answer any questions or signpost you to other services.
 They would also be more than willing to attend parent’s evenings/open evenings or Annual Reviews, or to help individual families independently.